BirdeeHub/birdeevim/README.md

 Plugins and config files are the same thing.
 Make sure new lua files are added to your git staging or committed before testing it or it wont update and find the new file.

+It runs correctly on a fresh nixOs install with only i3, xfce.xfce4-terminal, xclip, xsel, git, and flakes enabled.
+Any terminal that supports bracketed paste will work, I just like that one's defaults.
+It runs correctly with less as well but you wont be able to copy paste without a clipboard and you might want that anyway...
+I have not tested on wsl or mac yet, but it might work.
+It has cmake and neovim and the plugins with external portions are cross platform?

 inpiration taken heavily on core sections from this repo as this was my first intro to nix.